 At a time when her college peers are debating what to major in, going to parties, and working jobs they can quit without threat of prosecution, Rosa is a secret traitor.
 She is a conscientious objector stuck in a National Guard uniform during the War on Terror.
 When the call comes to ship out, she faces the biggest quandary of her life: abandon some of the most caring and brave Americans she’s ever met, or follow her moral compass, no matter the consequences.
 This first-of-its kind memoir is about the struggle to do the right thing when right and wrong is not black and white.
 It's about forbidden romances, mind games, and the Army’s unnerving ability to function like a family.
 It’s a story about a girl who made a bad choice and had to stand up against a male-dominated apparatus so powerful it has its own laws.
 It’s about digging under those walls and coming out with something to say about the sanctity of youth and a freedom that is truly free.
-Breaking Cadence: One Woman's War Against the War is forthcoming from Ooligan Press in May of 2019.
-Preorder the book here.
+Order Breaking Cadence: One Woman's War Against the War here.
+Peruse Rosa's Breaking Cadence photo gallery here.

 Praise for Breaking Cadence: